LucienV1/powtect/README.md

 keys are padded or truncated to 32 bytes.

 ## install and modification
-currently to install, you can just run `xcaddy --with github.com/lucienv1/powtect`
+currently to install, you can just run `xcaddy build --with github.com/lucienv1/powtect`
 alternatively (and if you want to modify anything), run `git clone https://github.com/lucienv1/powtect` then run [xcaddy](https://github.com/caddyserver/xcaddy) in the same directory